UniversalDependencies/docs/_hy/feat/Case.md

 The difference between `Gen` and `Dat` is related to [definiteness](Definite).
 The `Gen` cannot have `Definite=Def`.

-Note also that vocatives and noun modifiers as an attribute in nominative or as a genitive complement in genitive cannot have `Definite=Def`.
+Note also that vocatives and noun modifiers in nominative or as a genitive complement in genitive cannot have `Definite=Def`.
 In these cases we declare `Definite=Ind`.
 Only this value will have also `Ins`, `Abl` and `Loc` cases.

 Personal and some demonstrative pronouns distinguish between `Case=Gen` and `Case=Dat`.
 In genitive they will have `Poss=Yes`.